Decoding 4 x 6 x 1.5: Exploring Dimensions and Applications in Various Fields

 The Role of Units and Context

 The absence of units in "4 x 6 x 1.5" emphasizes the importance of context.
 The same numerical representation could refer to dimensions in inches, centimeters, millimeters, or even feet, drastically altering the size and application of the object.
-Therefore, always clarify the units of measurement when dealing with such dimensions to avoid ambiguity.
+That's why, always clarify the units of measurement when dealing with such dimensions to avoid ambiguity.

 Frequently Asked Questions (FAQ)